A juvenile fight leads to a moniker for life: How Sammy 'The Bull' got his nickname

-Whether they like the name they gain or not, it becomes a part of their identity, amongst their peers, in the media and in their legacy.
+Whether they liked the name they gained or not, the aliases became a part of their identity, including amongst their peers and in the media.

 In an interview with patch.com, Gravano noted his father was a huge influence in his upbringing, and the lessons he learned as a child stick with him even today.

-But, Gravanonotes that there was plenty of strife in his childhood, as well.
-Today, he knows that he is severely dyslexic, but as a child, he states, “no one really did anything” about his condition.
+He notes, however, that there was plenty of strife in his childhood, as well.
+Today, he knows that he is severely dyslexic, but as a child, he recalls that “no one really did anything” about his condition.

 The description quickly made its rounds in the tight-knit community, and by the time Gravano joined the Bensonhurst street gang known as the Rampers, the nickname “The Bull” was already in place.
 Gravano was now on his way towards gangster stardom.